VoxeLibre/VoxeLibre/CONTRIBUTING.md

 * Create a pull request to get your changes merged into master
 * It is important that conflicts are resolved prior to merging the pull request.
 * We update our branches via rebasing.
-Please avoid unless it's the only way you can resolve a conflict.
+Please avoid merging master into your branch unless it's the only way you can resolve a conflict.
 We can rebase branches from the GUI if the user has not merged master into the branch.
-* After the pull request got merged, you can delete the branch
+* After the pull request got merged, you can delete the branch if the merger hasn't done this already.

 ### Discuss first
 If you feel like a problem needs to fixed or you want to make a new